Terms and Conditions

 Gough Family Holdings Pty Ltd T/A Liverpool Glass Company – Terms & Conditions of Trade

-b.
-All Goods supplied by the Company are supplied in accordance with the Agreement and these Terms and Conditions.
+(b) All Goods supplied by the company are supplied in accordance with the Agreement.

-c.
-By signing the Agreement, the Customer will be deemed to agree that these Terms and Conditions apply to the exclusion of all others.
+(c) By signing the Agreement and/or placing a Purchase Order, the Customer will be deemed to agree that these Terms and Conditions apply to the exclusion of all others.

-d.
-Time is of the essence in respect of all the Customer’s payment obligations.
+(d) Time is of the essence in respect of the Customer’s payment obligations.

 i. order service fees;